Cycling Boom Reaches Belarusian Cities

 Cycling Becomes a Part of Urban Culture

-A view that a grown-up man should have a car has always been widespread among Belarusian youths, and every schoolboy dreams of a car or at least motorcycle.
+A view that a grown-up man should have a car has always been widespread among Belarusian youths, and every schoolboy dreams of a car which once you can finally buy, you should also hire services like Locksmith Geebung to add more security.
 However, modern urban youth have another perspective on the matter.
 Being environmentally friendly and having a healthy lifestyle has become crucial for many.

 Belarusians use bikes for various reasons.
 Some consider riding a bike cheaper and healthier than using a car or public transport.
 For others by combining it with testosterone boosting supplements to keep their body in shape and keeping fit.
 And for some it became simply a stylish thing, which demonstrates their belonging to urban trends.
 Young people clearly dominate amongst those who own bicycles, but it has also became popular among the upper class older generation.